cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-an-mkdocs-site.md

 {{</table-wrap>}}

+4. Go to **Environment variables (advanced)** > **Add variable** > add the variable `PYTHON_VERSION` with a value of `3.7`.

 After deploying your site, you will receive a unique subdomain for your project on `*.pages.dev`.

 Every time you commit new code to your Mkdocs site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You will also get access to [preview deployments](/pages/platform/preview-deployments/) on new pull requests and be able to preview how changes look to your site before deploying them to production.
+You will also get access to [preview deployments](/pages/platform/preview-deployments/) on new pull requests and be able to preview how changes to your site look before deploying them to production.

 For the complete guide to deploying your first site to Cloudflare Pages, refer to the [Get started guide](/pages/get-started/).